 It doesn’t have to be a massive overhaul of your existing space, either – get some solar string lighting or hang a few lights parallel to your seating area to create a beautiful ambient feel without breaking the bank.

 However, if you want to get a more care-free look with your lights, then you can drape them on the branches of your trees or loop them in a fence.
-The soft and cozy glow of twinkling lights can add a sparkle and warmth to your garden.
+The soft and cosy glow of twinkling lights can add a sparkle and warmth to your garden.

 We hope that you will make the most of our tips to fully prepare your garden and outdoor space for autumn.
 For more garden advice and inspiration, check out the Lawnmowers Direct blog.